Marcos signs new Phl passport law

 Senator Win Gatchalian lauded the passage of RA 11983 saying that it “heralds positive news as the DFA can now implement a system.”

-“The new law streamlines the application process, further ensuring the integrity of the document for the benefit of legitimate passport holders,” Gatchalian added.
+“The new law streamlines the application process, further ensuring the integrity of the document for the benefit of legitimate passport holders,” he added.

 RA 11983 enumerates the prohibitions and penalties relating to forgery, withholding, and improper use of passports and other travel documents, as well as the unfair and discriminatory practices committed by DFA officers.